albertllousas/functional-domain-driven-design/README.md

 Parallel to all of that, I learned that software engineers should not work alone and isolated, we need to work together, so, welcome agile and [XP](https://en.wikipedia.org/wiki/Extreme_programming).

-What was next? divide and conquer! microservice architectures, time to create small, autonomous and decoupled services, well I thought I was.
+What was next? divide and conquer! microservice architectures, it was time to me to time to create small, autonomous and decoupled services, well, honestly, I thought I was.
 Actually, I was going more to the path of creating distributed monoliths.

 Still, something was missing, that's when I was introduced to domain-driven design.
 Wow, how it was possible to work all